Why is it so hard to stick to any diet you try?

 11 quick questions Instant results 100% private

 Why 11 questions?
-Each one reflects one of the 11 clinical signs used to gauge how much something controls us.
-These are the DSM-5 criteria that food-addiction specialists (like Dr. Vera Tarman's Food Junkies and the Yale Food Addiction Scale) apply to sugar.
+Each one reflects one of the 11 clinical signs professionals use to judge how much of a hold a habit has taken, the DSM-5 criteria, applied here to sugar.
 It's an educational self-reflection about your cravings, not a diagnosis.

 Created by Shelly Heinrichs

-Certified Holistic Nutrition and Health Coach, and Certified Ketogenic Living Coach.
-Someone who has personally wrestled with sugar for years.
-This isn't clinical theory, it's lived.
+Certified Holistic Nutrition Coach and Low Carb Wellness Educator.
+Someone who has personally wrestled with sugar for years and knows this from the inside, not from a textbook.
 Read my story.

 Question 1 of 11